SantosPaulo/AngularCompileToJson/README.md

 # AngularCompileToJson
-Shell script to compile angular application and parse the generated compiler output
+Shell script for linux systems to compile angular application and parse the generated compiler output

 \
 Make sure that the files has executable permissions: